christopher-l-ahmed/population-burden-gap/README.md

 # Δ Population Burden Gap (ΔPBG)
 This repository contains the reproducible R code for calculating the Population Burden Gap (PBG) and its longitudinal derivative, ΔPBG.

-These metrics provide a standardized way to track how environmental health disparities shift over time across successive versions of cumulative impact maps (specifically Washington State’s EHD Map).
+I introduced the ΔPBG metric as a method to track change over subsequent versions of Environmental Justice (EJ) cumulative impact mapping datasets (using Washington State’s EHD Map as an example).

 # The Paper
 For the full theoretical framework, including the Failure of Distribution (FoD) lens and the "Equity 2.0" discussion, please see the published paper: (forthcoming)